How much will it cost me to let my property?

 Who will conduct the viewings at my property ?

 In the majority of cases, Ashmore Residential will conduct the viewings where we hold keys and pass codes.
 In cases where the property is occupied 24 hours notice will be given to the current tenant unless otherwise agreed.
 Our loner opening hours means we can maximise viewing potential accommodating the needs of busy people who may only be able to attend outside of the normal working day or at weekends.

 Do I need to be present for viewings ?

 In cases where we are key holders it will not be necessary to attend any viewing appointments.
-In general most prospective tenants are more with viewing in the owners absence.
+In general most prospective tenants are more comfortable with viewing in the owners absence.

 Why do I need an EPC?

 An EPC (Energy performance certificate) is a now legal requirement.
 It measures the energy efficient rating of your property in bands A-G and will also include any recommendations for improved energy efficiency.
-The certificate is valid for 10 years , Ashmore Residential cam arrange an EPC on your behalf.
+The certificate is valid for 10 years , Ashmore Residential can arrange an EPC on your behalf.

 What is the cost of property management ?

 The fees for Property management will be charged as a percentage of the rental price + VAT at the prevailing rate . the fees are payable on the signing of the tenancy agreement.
 Refer to our Terms and Conditions, fees and expenses for full details ion charges for this service.
 See Ashmore Residential Terms and Conditions